-Takeover bids are governed by the law dated 19 May 2006 on takeover bids (as amended), implementing Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004 on takeover bids into Luxembourg law.
-Pursuant to this law, an offeror must announce a bid only after ensuring that he or she can fulfil in full any cash consideration, if such is offered, and after taking all reasonable measures to secure the implementation of any other type of consideration.
+Takeover bids are governed by the Law dated 19 May 2006 on takeover bids (as amended), implementing Directive 2004/25/EC on takeover bids into Luxembourg law.
+Pursuant to this law, an offeror must announce a bid only after ensuring that he or she can fulfil in full any cash consideration, if it is offered, and after taking all reasonable measures to secure the implementation of any other type of consideration.